Jyu-Oh-Sei: Plot

 Three hundred and fifty years have passed since humans first settled the Balkan star system, located approximately 150 light years from Earth, where a number of planets have been terraformed to resemble Earth.
 Two 11-year-old twins, Thor and Rai, live on the space colony Juno until they come home to find their parents have been murdered.
 The unknown assassins drop Thor and Rai on Chimaera, a secret planet used as a penal colony.
-Thor learns about Chimaeran society's four "Rings" and how to leave Chimaera by becoming the Beast King from Zagi, who rescued Thor and Rai after they immediately run into trouble on the planet.
+Thor learns about Chimaeran society's four "Rings" and how to leave Chimaera by becoming the Beast King from Zagi, who rescued Thor and Rai after they immediately ran into trouble on the planet.
 Thor proceeds to the Ochre Ring where he gets swept up into that Ring's politics and winds up defeating its Top, bringing him closer to becoming the Beast King.
 After several years Thor faces off with Zagi who has violently taken over the Blanc ring and is determined to rule over and change Chimaeran society.
 Their encounter ends with an uneasy truce and a plan to force Juno to negotiate with Thor.
 When Thor finally meets Odin, the President of Juno, the mystery of Thor's and Chimaera's secret origins are revealed.
 Odin tells Thor he is a genetically engineered human created from the DNA of all the previous Beast Kings.
 His mother Eve was the lead researcher at the facility where he was created, and was a surrogate mother to him.
 Thor's genes adapt to survive under any circumstances, so they mimicked Eve's physical appearance.
 This is the reason Thor appeared to be Rai's twin.
 Odin also reveals no new children are being born in the colonies, and that Thor is humanity's last hope for survival.
 Finally, Odin reveals a long-kept secret: that Earth was destroyed by an asteroid collision long ago, and humanity cannot return there, so they must adapt to survive in the Balkan Star System.
 However, Odin's plans involve dissecting Thor in order to mass-produce more genetically engineered humans capable of surviving in Balkan, and terraforming Chimaera, which would kill the planet's current inhabitants.
 With the help of Third, Thor stops the terraforming process, though Third dies in the process.
 Thor returns to Chimaera to live with Chen, Zagi and the rest of the planet's inhabitants.

 In the end, it is revealed that Thor's genes have adapted once again, causing him to take on Third's physical appearance.
 He and Chen appear to be together.
 He adopts an orphan girl they both found, naming her "Tiz", saying it means hope.